mwcproject/mwc-qt-wallet/DOC/hotbit_withdrawal.md

 At this point you may want to look into our cold storage project here: https://github.com/mwcproject/coldstorage

-This version uses command line.
+Above version uses command line.
 A GUI version for cold storage can be achieved using the QT Wallet, see: https://github.com/mwcproject/mwc-qt-wallet/blob/master/DOC/cold_wallet.md